sandeepB3/College-Bazaar/README.md

 ***
 ## Deployed Links
 Please Note: This is a prototype, users cannot actually buy these products as payment gateways and tracking systems are not yet implemented.
-The website itself needs a lot of work, and better optimisation for mobile devices.
+The website itself needs a lot of work, and yet to make better optimisation for mobile devices.

 For users to buy and sell: https://collegebazaar.herokuapp.com/ <br>
 For admins to monitor users: https://admin-collegebazaar.herokuapp.com/